 5) Ginger helps in the prevention of kidney damage and protects the liver

-6) Ginger powder is believed to be a powerful defense in the treatment of ovarian cancer.
+6) Ginger powder is believed to be a powerful defence in the treatment of ovarian cancer.
 Also believed to slow growth of cancer cells in the colon

 7) When taken as a tea, fresh ginger has long been used as a natural heartburn remedy.